Neil Harbisson: Performances and exhibitions

-Media
+Public appearances and media

-Harbisson has contributed significantly to the public awareness of cyborgs, transpecies, artificial senses, and human evolution by giving regular public lectures at universities, conferences and LAN parties sometimes to audiences of thousands.
-He has taken part in science, music, fashion, and art festivals such as the British Science Festival, TEDGlobal, London Fashion Week, and Sónar among others.
-He has become a trending topic on Twitter in several occasions.
+Harbisson has given lectures at universities, conferences and festivals including the British Science Festival, TEDGlobal, London Fashion Week, and Sónar.

-In 2013, a short film about Neil Harbisson won the Grand Jury Prize at the Sundance Film Festival's Focus Forward Filmmakers Competition.
-Since 2014, a short fictional film about Harbisson's life is being filmed.
-In 2015, Hearing Colors, a black and white documentary about Harbisson in New York became a Vimeo "Staff Pick" and became the winner of New York's Tribeca Film Festival X Award in 2016.
+In 2013, a short film about Harbisson won the Grand Jury Prize at the Sundance Film Festival's Focus Forward Filmmakers Competition.
+In 2015, the documentary Hearing Colors, about Harbisson in New York, was selected as a Vimeo "Staff Pick" and won the Tribeca Film Festival X Award in 2016.

-He has appeared on documentaries by Discovery Channel, Documentos TV, Redes; in specific documentaries about his life and on a number of chat shows including NBC's Last Call with Carson Daly, Richard & Judy, Buenafuente, and Fantástico.
-He has taken part in radio shows on New York's Public Radio International, BBC World Service, Cadena SER, and has contributed in newspapers and magazines such as The New York Times, The New Scientist, Wired, and The Scientist, among others.
+He has appeared in documentaries and television programmes including Discovery Channel, Documentos TV, Last Call with Carson Daly, Richard & Judy, Buenafuente, and Fantástico.

+His work and ideas have also been covered by publications including The New York Times, The New Scientist, Wired, Forbes Magazine and The Scientist.

 Harbisson appears in Adam Green's Aladdin, an independent film directed by Adam Green and starring Macaulay Culkin, Natasha Lyonne and Francesco Clemente among others.